pablo-abc/felte/packages/site/markdown/docs/latest/solid/en/submitting.md

 * `method` will be the method used to send the request.
 This can only be `get` or `post` but you can override it by adding a `_method=VERB` query string to your `action`.
 Overriding only works if your `method` attribute is set to `post`.
 * `enctype` is the MIME type that will be used to post your form data (if your `method` attribute has a value of `post`).

 If the request succeeds, Felte will emit a `feltesuccess` event that you can handle on your `form` element.
-This is a `CustomEvent` that contains the `Response` from fetch in the `detail` property.
+This is a `CustomEvent` that contains the `Response` from fetch in the `response` property of `detail`, merged with the `context` object described below.

 If the request fails, Felte will emit a `felteerror` event that you can handle on your `form` element.
-This is a `CustomEvent` that contains a `FelteSubmitError` instance in the `detail` property.
+This is a `CustomEvent` that contains an object with a `FelteSubmitError` instance in the `error` property of `detail`, merged with the `context` object described below.

 > These events **do not** bubble.